 The COVID-19 pandemic has also exposed the inadequacies and inequities in India’s education system and impacted the achievement of SDG 4 related to Quality Education.
 There is a misalignment between needs and resources available, such as having access to broadband and computers for online education.
 Such gaps provide an opportunity for blended finance transactions to fund the extraordinary efforts required to plug them.

-Following the model of the results-based finance mechanism described above, the British Asian Trust (BAT) is currently supporting a blended finance transaction in India—the Quality Education India (QEI) Development Impact Bond.
+Following the model of the results-based finance mechanism described above, the British Asian Trust (BAT), the UBS Optimus Foundation, and the Michael & Susan Dell Foundation are currently supporting a blended finance transaction in India—the Quality Education India (QEI) Development Impact Bond.
 The QEI brings in additional funds to improve the quality of education delivery through teacher and headteacher training, whole-school development, and educational technology.
 In doing this, it seeks to improve the quality of literacy and numeracy learning for more than 200,000 primary school children from marginalised communities across four locations (Delhi, Gujarat, Maharashtra, and Uttar Pradesh).

 Additionally, in order to address a shortage of skilled healthcare workers and increasing unemployment, the British Asian Trust is also working with the National Skills Development Corporation (NSDC) to launch a similar mechanism to finance innovative skills training models to increase employment for Indian youth during post-COVID-19 recovery.